everpeace/cookbook-mesos/README.md

 install mesos using mesosphere's mesos package.
 You can also install zookeeper package by `node[:mesos][:mesosphere][:with_zookeeper]` if required because Mesospher's mesos package doesn't include zookeeper.

 ### mesos::master
-configure master and cluster deployment configuration files.
+configure master and cluster deployment configuration files and start `mesos-master`.
 If you choose `mesosphere`, `node[:mesos][:prefix]` would be overridden by `/usr/local` because mesosphere package installs deploy files to the directory.

 * `node[:mesos][:prefix]/var/mesos/deploy/masters`
 * `node[:mesos][:prefix]/var/mesos/deploy/slaves`